simon-weber/gmusicapi/README.md

 **Respect Google in your use of the API**.
 Use common sense (protocol compliance, reasonable load, etc) and don't ruin the fun for everyone else.

-Official documentation is provided by Read the Docs: [documentation](http://readthedocs.org/docs/unofficial-google-music-api/en/latest).
+For those looking to use the api, documentation is hosted at Read the Docs: [documentation](http://readthedocs.org/docs/unofficial-google-music-api/en/latest).

-Feel free to email me or - better yet - open an issue for bugs, feature requests, or contributions.
+For those looking to port or contribute, check out the code overview on the wiki: [wiki](https://github.com/simon-weber/Unofficial-Google-Music-API/wiki/Codebase-Overview).

+For bugs reports, feature requests, and contributions, [open an issue](https://github.com/simon-weber/Unofficial-Google-Music-API/issues/new).

 ##Features